abelgonzalez/BraPolar/README.md

 - BraPolar v1.0 (relased in 11/02/2019)
 - BraPolar v0.5 (relased in 12/10/2018)

-This project was part of my master degree dissertation and my PhD thesis, which is running.
+This project was part of my master's degree dissertation and my Ph.D. thesis, which is running.
 From v1.0, to preserve scientific code rights, I will not upload new public versions on Github until concluding my doctoral degree and get the authorization to publish all code.

 ---
 ## ✅ Main tracking features